mohammadusman666/ArduinoLibs/README.md

 # Embedded Systems

 As a part of our University Curriculum, we performed many labs for Embedded Systems - CSCS 306.
-This repository contains all labs, each with a description, code, circuit diagram, and lab report.
+This repository contains all labs, each with a description, code, and circuit diagram.
 If you liked the repo do star it.

 # Contributors